Copyright 2023 Xanadu Quantum Technologies Inc.

 returns a sequence of :class:`~.QuantumTape` and a processing function.

-* The transform must have type hinting of the following form: ``my_quantum_transform(tape:
+* The transform must have the following structure (type hinting is optional): ``my_quantum_transform(tape:

 quantum transform.
 It must be a function that satisfies the same requirements as